-Bac Giang province is located in the Northeast region of the country, being situated 50 kilometres (31 mi) to the east of Hanoi.
-The province covers an area of 3827.45 square kilometres and offers real off the beaten path trips in north Vietnam.
+Bac Giang Vietnam, Bac Giang province is located in the Northeast region of the country, being situated 50 kilometers (31 mi) to the east of Hanoi.
+The province covers an area of 3827.45 square kilometers and offers real off the beaten path trips in north Vietnam.
 Options include Bac Giang hikes, Bac Giang hiking tour, Bac Giang trekking tour, Bac Giang trek.

 Bac Giang Vietnam Map